Virtual exchange: Structures and frameworks for integration

-Cross-disciplinary Initiatives
+Cross-disciplinary initiatives

 Among other developments in virtual exchange practice, cross-disciplinary telecollaborative initiatives have seen a steady growth.
 These partnerships not only enable language skills development and enhance intercultural competence but they also enable different cultural perspectives on certain subject areas such as music, history, anthropology, geography education, business studies, community health nursing, and other subjects.
+The potential to engage in international transdisciplinary problem-solving offers enormous educational value to develop intercultural and digital competence alongside collaborative research skills.

 Collaborative Online International Learning Network (COIL) created by the State University of New York (SUNY) system is an example of a structured initiative that geographically connects distant partner classes for subject-specific collaboration through online and blended courses.

 Some of the benefits of virtual exchange include global competency, project-based learning, digital literacy, and intercultural collaboration.
 Other educators have found that COIL can be an important internationalization initiative in equity that grants access to global and digital learning to all students who may not perform physical mobility because of obstacles due to immigration issues or significant obligations.
 Research has also shown that such globalized curriculums positively affect the employment status and wage of minority immigrant graduates.

 Online intercultural exchange

 Online intercultural exchange is an academic field of study connected to virtual exchange.
 It "involves instructionally mediated processes...for social interaction between internationally distributed partner classes".
 This activity has its roots in computer-assisted language learning (CALL) and computer-mediated communication.
 OIE is not restricted to language learning but happens across many educational disciplines where there is a desire to increase the internationalization of teaching and learning.

 Developments in communication technologies and the relative ease with which forms of human communication can be technically afforded internationally since the existence of the internet resulted in language teaching experimentation.
-Connecting individuals, classrooms or groups of students to work together on tasks online involves attempting to arrive at shared understanding through "negotiation of meaning" There is a body of research in the failures and successes of the endeavour which have informed a guide to language teacher practice.
-A consortium of researchers, the INTENT consortium supported by funding from the European Union promoted awareness of telecollaborative activities in Higher Education and the contribution made to internationalising the student experience, publishing a report and a position paper.
+Connecting individuals, classrooms or groups of students to work together on tasks online involves attempting to arrive at shared understanding through "negotiation of meaning".
+There is a body of research in the failures and successes of the endeavour which have informed a guide to language teacher practice.
+The INTENT consortium of researchers, supported by funding from the European Union, promoted awareness of telecollaborative activities in higher education and the contribution made to internationalising the student experience, publishing a report and a position paper.
 The history of the evolution of this field was described by researcher Robert O'Dowd in his keynote to the European Computer-Assisted Language Learning Conference EUROCALL in 2015.
 Publications reveal learner perceptions of such activity.